EdbMails EDB Recovery and Migration software

 1. How to check the health of the Exchange database?

-The following methods will help you determine any issues with the Exchange server services and repair the database if it is corrupted in Exchange server 2019, 2016, 2013 and 2010.
+The following methods will guide you in identifying issues with Exchange server services and help you repair the database if corruption occurs, applicable to Exchange Server 2019, 2016, 2013, and 2010.

 • Method 1: Restart the Exchange server services